 Carbon Monoxide is deadly, and more so because it is very difficult to detect.
 A sleeping family can be overtaken by this odorless, colorless toxic gas if proper maintenance and precautions are not adhered to.

 This silent hazard can cause severe injury or death before a family is even aware it is present in a home.
 It is impossible to see, taste, or smell it before reaching a dangerous level in your home.

 Many of the sources of carbon monoxide hazards are found in your home’s different heating sources and furnaces.
 If you use a gas or kerosene heater proper ventilation is a must.

 Tobacco smoke and the wayward fumes of an attached garage are also common sources.
 These can be avoided by taking those fumes out of doors if you smoke and actually taking the time to remove your auto from the garage while it warms up in the morning.

-The number one source of a carbon monoxide danger will come from your furnace, water heater or gas cooking stove.
+The number one source of carbon monoxide danger will come from your furnace, water heater, or gas cooking stove.
 Annual checkups and readings will help to monitor this to alert you to any current or potential dangers.

 Should I measure my Carbon Monoxide Levels?